Step 1: Create a New FSA ID

 - Sign your FAFSA with your FSA ID.
 If you are providing your parents' information, one parent must also apply for a FSA ID.

 Step 2: Gather the following information

-- Your social security number and your parents' social security numbers (if you are providing your parent information).
+- Your (and your spouse) social security number and your parents' social security numbers (if you are providing your parent information).

 - Use your legal name as shown on your social security card and make sure your social security number is correct.